DagiH22/IPMapper/README.md

 ---
 ## ⚠️ Notes
+The app uses the IPify Geolocation API to retrieve location data based on IP addresses.
+For domain name searches, it first resolves the domain to an IP address using the Google DNS over HTTPS API, then fetches its geolocation.

-The app uses the IPify Geolocation API — a valid API key is required.
+A valid API key is required.

 Free-tier keys have usage limits.
 If the app shows a message like “Free API usage limit reached”, it means the quota has been exhausted.